Distributed Mixture-of-Experts and Expert Parallelism

 The paper provides the following 3 recommendations when designing sparse systems:

-Related to the functioning of mixture of experts, the authors showed that encoder experts learn very shallow tasks, e.g. ponctuation, nouns, etc. I.e., MoEs subdivide a problem into smaller problems that can solved by different experts combined.
+Related to the functioning of mixture of experts, the authors showed that encoder experts learn very shallow tasks, e.g. punctuation, nouns, etc. I.e., MoEs subdivide a problem into smaller problems that can be solved by different experts combined.
 The authors show this by “visualizing how tokens are routed among (encoder) experts, […] by passing a batch of tokens to the model and manually inspecting token assignment at each layer”.
-They observed that at each layer, at least one expert specializes in sentinel tokens (mask tokens that represent blanks to fill-in); and some encoder experts exhibit clear specialization, with some experts primarily operating on punctuation, verbs, proper names, counting, etc. These are detailed in table 13 and 15.
+They observed that at each layer, at least one expert specializes in sentinel tokens (mask tokens that represent blanks to fill in); and some encoder experts exhibit clear specialization, with some experts primarily operating on punctuation, verbs, proper names, counting, etc. These are detailed in tables 13 and 15.

-At the decoder level, “expert specialization is far less noticeable in the decoder”, and meaningful specialization (semantics or syntax) are not visible in decoder experts:
+At the decoder level, “expert specialization is far less noticeable in the decoder”, and meaningful specialization (semantics or syntax) is not visible in decoder experts:

 We hypothesize that this lack of meaningful expert specialization is caused by the distribution of target tokens induced by the span corruption objective.
 In particular, (a) a smaller number of tokens are routed jointly in the decoder due to longer sequence lengths in the encoder (e.g. group size is 2048 in the encoder vs 456 in the decoder in our setup) and (b) a higher proportion of tokens are sentinel tokens in the decoder.
 As a result, target tokens in each group typically cover a smaller semantic space (compared to the encoder), perhaps explaining the lack of expert specialization in the decoder